sethp-nr/guestbook-workshop/README.md

 }
 ```

-Now run the tests with `make test`, and check out our fancy new log statement.
-You should see something like this:
+Now run the tests with `make test`.
+We still haven't created a GuestBook, so the test will fail, but it should log our fancy new log statement.
+In addition to the test failure, you should see something like this:

 > 2019-07-30T14:15:37.480-0700	INFO	Successfully retrieved GuestBook	{"guestbook": "default/test-guestbook"}